irigon/the-one-integration-with-scala/toolkit/gtfs/README.md

                         service times with a lot of exceptions can be filtered out.
 Defaults to 180 (more than half the year needs to be regular)
+  --nhosts NHOSTS, -n NHOSTS
+                        sets the number of hosts that will be created in each host group.Use "auto" to determine the minimum number of hosts necessary to respect the whole schedule correctly (all trips are carried out).
+Use this with caution as it can yield to a large number of hosts in your scenario.
+Defaults to 5.
+  --name NAME, -o NAME  sets the name of this scenario.
+Will also be used for
+                        a sub-directory containing all needed files and for the file name of the settings config.
+Defaults to the gtfs-feed filename
 ```

 ## Shape Generation